SECTION B. ORGANIZATION OF THE UNIVERSITY

 d.
 The Colorado State Forest Service devotes its efforts to fire protection, insect and disease control, forest management, and tree distribution.
 Headquarters are on the campus and district foresters are located in key locations in the State.

-The Colorado State University Research Foundation (CSURF) is incorporated separately.
-The CSURF performs certain functions in regard to research activities of the University.
+The CSU STRATA is incorporated separately.
+The CSU STRATA performs certain functions in regard to research activities of the University.

 The University offers academic instruction through eight (8) colleges and the Graduate School.
-The Colleges are Agricultural Sciences; Applied Human Sciences; Business; Engineering; Liberal Arts; Natural Resources; Natural Sciences; and Veterinary Medicine and Biomedical Sciences.
+The Colleges are Agricultural Sciences; Health and Human Sciences; Business; Engineering; Liberal Arts; Natural Resources; Natural Sciences; and Veterinary Medicine and Biomedical Sciences.

-Organizational lines of authority and responsibility pass from individual faculty members through the department head to the dean of the college involved.1 The dean has the responsibility for coordinating the activities of the college with the Provost and the VPR, who in turn are responsible to the President and the Board.
+Organizational lines of authority and responsibility pass from individual faculty members through the department head to the dean of the college involved.1 The dean has the responsibility for coordinating the activities of the college with the Provost and the Vice President for Research (hereinafter referred to as “VPR”), who in turn are responsible to the President and the Board.

 The Council of Deans serves as a deliberative body to provide guidance and advice to the Provost.
 The Provost shall serve as the Chair.
-If the Provost is unavailable for a meeting, he or she shall designate one (1) of the vice provosts to Chair that meeting.
-The other regular members of the Council of Deans shall be the deans of the eight (8) colleges, the Dean of the Libraries, and the Chair of Faculty Council.
+If the Provost is unavailable for a meeting, the Provost shall designate one (1) of the vice provosts to Chair that meeting.
+The other regular members of the Council of Deans shall be the deans of the eight (8) colleges, the Dean of the Graduate School, the Dean of the Libraries, and the Chair of Faculty Council.
 The ex officio members of the Council of Deans shall be the vice provosts, the vice presidents, and the Chair of the Faculty Council Committee on Strategic and Financial Planning.

-Centers, Institutes, and Other Special Units (hereinafter referred to as "CIOSUs") exist to promote teaching or research, provide academic support services, or perform service or outreach functions consistent with the mission of the University.
+Centers, Institutes, and Other Special Units (hereinafter referred to as “CIOSUs”) exist to promote teaching or research, provide academic support services, and/or perform service or outreach functions consistent with the mission of the University.
 The enhancement of undergraduate and graduate education is an important function of CIOSUs.
-However, CIOSUs normally do not offer courses for credit, do not admit students, and do not have faculty positions that exist outside regular academic departments.
+However, CIOSUs do not have faculty positions that exist outside regular academic departments.

 The CIOSUs are units which extend beyond a single academic department.
 These units may be labeled "Center," "Institute," "Office," "Facility," "Program," or "Laboratory," but other labels may also be used as appropriate.
 A unit which is completely contained within a single academic department does not need to apply for CIOSU status as long as it indicates its departmental affiliation whenever its title is used.

-If the CIOSU proposal requests University resources (see Section J.2) other than faculty time, funding from external agencies, or cost recovery activities, it also must be reviewed by the Committee on Strategic and Financial Planning and submitted to Faculty Council for action.
-Formal approval shall rest with the Responsible Administrator.
+If the CIOSU proposal requests University resources (see Section J.2) other than faculty time, funding from external agencies, and cost recovery activities, then the Committee on Strategic and Financial Planning shall be one of the standing committees that reviews the proposal.

 Administrative oversight of CIOSU rests with the appropriate department head, dean, Provost, or vice president (hereinafter referred to as the "Overseeing Administrator").
 Final authority for a CIOSU rests with the Responsible Administrator.